nthnca/about/README.md

 ## Documentation

-- [Recipes](https://github.com/nthnca/recipes/blob/master/README.md) - Food.
-Family recipes, just started using github for this.
-Makes it easy to add/update/organize these over time.
+- [Family Recipes](https://github.com/nthnca/recipes/blob/master/README.md) - Using github for this makes it easy to add/update/organize these over time.
 Also allows us to share these with our children/family/friends.
 - [Chrome Book Setup](ChromeBook.md)
 - https://github.com/nthnca/docs
 - https://github.com/nthnca/cloud